green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 docker exec -it MY_CONTAINER_NAME bash
 ```

 Some container do not have `bash`.
-However `sh`, which has less capabilities though,
+However `sh`, which has less capabilities,
-should in most cases be available.
+should be available in most cases.

 ## Debbuging containers via HTTP / exposed ports